Dr Mathieu-Benoit Voisin

 Centre: Microvascular Research

 Mathieu-Benoit Voisin graduated in 2000 from the University of Bordeaux II (France) in Biological Sciences with a specialisation in Immunology.
-He obtained his PhD from the University of Tours (France) in 2003 and conducted post-doctoral research with Prof. Sussan Nourshargh at Imperial College London.
-In 2007, he relocated with Prof. Nourshargh to the William Harvey Research Institute and is currently establishing his own independent research programme studying the lymphatic system.
+He obtained his PhD from the University of Tours (France) in 2003 and conducted post-doctoral research at Imperial College London.
+In 2007, he relocated with Prof Nourshargh to the William Harvey Research Institute to investigate the mechanisms of leukocyte diapedesis through blood vessels, developing new imaging techniques to visualise the responses.
+His work lead him to receive the Werner Risau New Investigator Award in Vascular Biology in 2010.
+In 2012 he was the recipient of the prestigious Versus Arthritis Career Development Fellowship to establish his own independent research programme studying neutrophil migration and functions in the lymphatic & lymphoid system.

-Mathieu-Benoit Voisin is a Principal Investigator at the Centre for Microvascular Research.
+Since 2017, Dr Voisin is a Principal Investigator and lecturer in Immunology at the Centre for Microvascular Research.

 Neutrophils are key effectors of the innate immune response but can also contribute to the development of many acute inflammatory diseases.
 There is also evidence for neutrophil involvement in the regulation of the adaptive immunity and the pathogenesis of numerous chronic inflammatory conditions such as rheumatoid arthritis.
 The precise role of neutrophils in this autoimmune disorder is unclear and the focus of my research is to elucidate the mechanisms of neutrophil migration into lymphatic vessels and lymph nodes following antigen-induced arthritis and their role in the regulation of the acquired immunity.
 The main hypothesis is that neutrophil entry into lymphatic vessels plays an important role in the initiation of autoimmune diseases by changes in their phenotypes and their entry to the lymphatic vascular system.
 The project thus aims to characterize the mechanisms of neutrophil/lymphatic vessel interactions in vivo as analyzed by intravital confocal microscopy and the implications of this response to the development of arthritis.
 Collectively, the project will address a previously unexplored aspect of leukocyte biology and chronic disorders thus making a significant and novel contribution to the field of inflammation.